 Risk management.
-To limit this risk, AFYREN has taken care to recruit a management team with diverse profiles that complement those of the founders, and to implement a dynamic compensation policy.
-In this context, AFYREN is gradually introducing a compensation policy to reward individual and collective performance and retain key talent with multi-year objectives.
+To limit this risk, the Company has taken care to recruit a management team made up of diverse profiles that complement those of the founders, and to implement a dynamic compensation policy.
+In this context, AFYREN is gradually implementing a compensation policy to recognise individual and collective performance and retain key talent with multi-year objectives.
 The Group is also working to develop the skills of its employees to secure the organisation's key skills and positions.

-2.9.6 RISKS ASSOCIATED WITH CYBERCRIME AND INFORMATION SYSTEMS
+RISKS ASSOCIATED WITH CYBERCRIME AND INFORMATION SYSTEMS